-- (1) In FY2022, as in the previous year, the Company mainly evaluated matters including the operations, deliberations, and structure of the Board of Directors through the following evaluation process: - · Self-evaluations based on surveys of all Directors, including outside Directors, and all Corporate Auditors, including outside Corporate Auditors - Individual interviews with outside Directors and outside (part-time) Corporate Auditors - · Discussion in the Board of Directors and the Outside Officer Council Meeting based on survey results - Decision by the Board of Directors on the evaluation of the Board of Directors based on these self-evaluations, discussions, etc.
+(1) In FY2023, as in the previous year, the Company mainly evaluated matters including the operations, deliberations, and structure of the Board of Directors through the following evaluation process:

+· Self-evaluations based on surveys of all Directors, including outside Directors, and all Corporate Auditors, including outside Corporate Auditors · Individual interviews with outside Directors and outside (part-time) Corporate Auditors

+- Discussion in the Board of Directors and the Outside Officer Council Meeting based on survey results

+• Decision by the Board of Directors on the evaluation of the Board of Directors based on these self-evaluations, discussions, etc.

-The results of this evaluation by the Board of Directors indicate no serious concerns or other issues in FY2022 with regard to the effectiveness of the Board of Directors.
+The results of this evaluation by the Board of Directors indicate no serious concerns or other issues in FY2023 with regard to the effectiveness of the Board of Directors.
 The evaluation points to no concerns with regard to the operations, deliberations, or structure of the Board of Directors.
+As a whole, the Board of Directors functions effectively.